ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ## Use your own custom domain
 {: #custom_domain}

-To use your custom domain, you need to update your domain DNS records with a `CNAME` record pointing to your IBM-provided domain(route URL).
+This section requires you to own a custom domain and to be able to modify the DNS records of the domain.
+You will need to create a `CNAME` record pointing to the IBM-provided domain.

 ### With HTTP
-1. Create a route exposing the service at a hostname by replacing `<HOSTNAME>` with your hostname(e.g.,www.example.com), so that external clients can reach it by name.
+1. Create a route exposing the service at a hostname by replacing `<HOSTNAME>` with your hostname(e.g.,www.example.com or project.example.com), so that external clients can reach it by name.
    ```sh
    oc expose svc/$MYPROJECT --hostname=<HOSTNAME> --name=$MYPROJECT-domain --port=3000
    ```
    {:pre}
-2. Access your application at `http://<customdomain>/`
+2. Access your application at `http://<HOSTNAME>/`

 ### With HTTPS